 Artificial Intelligence (AI) and Machine Learning (ML) are quietly revolutionizing nearly all areas of our lives.
-Did you know the latest trading algorithms are using these technologies extensively?
+Did you know, that the Machine Learning for trading is getting more and more important?

 You might be surprised to learn that Machine Learning hedge funds already significantly outperform generalized hedge funds, as well as traditional quant funds, according to a report by ValueWalk.
 ML and AI systems can be incredibly helpful tools for humans navigating the decision-making process involved with investments and risk assessment.